cDenton1/Decrypter/README.md

 To use this tool, ensure you have python and any required dependencies and libraries installed.

-Each module is also required at this time, a future version will include some logic to make each module optional.

 ### Cloning the Repository

 ```